-As Democrats prepare to resume their impeachment inquiry into President Donald Trump in Washington, members of the royal family and world leaders are openly mocking him in London.
+As Democrats prepared to resume their impeachment inquiry into President Donald Trump in Washington, members of the royal family and world leaders were openly mocking him at a NATO-summit event in London.

 A microphone picks up Johnson asking Macron: “Is that why you were late?” before Trudeau interrupts: “He was late because he takes a 40-minute press conference off the top.”

 Trudeau then appears to say: “Oh, yeah, yeah, yeah.
 He announced … ” before being cut off by Macron, who speaks animatedly to the group but has his back to the camera so can’t be heard.

 Later, the edited video shows Trudeau telling the group: “You just watched his team’s jaws drop to the floor.”

 Trump’s name is never mentioned during the conversation, but the U.S. president did hold an impromptu 50-minute press conference alongside NATO Secretary General Jens Stoltenberg.
 During the rambling back-and-forth with reporters, Trump called Macron “very, very nasty,” denied knowing Prince Andrew despite lots of photographic evidence showing otherwise, and said ending the trade war with China could be delayed until after the 2020 election.

 The footage originally appeared on the website of Russian state-run news agency Sputnik, and later an edited version with clearer audio was posted on Twitter by the Canadian Broadcasting Corporation, and it has been viewed more than 5.3 million times so far.

 Trump reacted to the news badly on Wednesday morning, canceling a planned press conference and leaving the summit early.
 When asked about Trudeau’s comments, Trump told reporters: “Well, he’s two-faced.”
 He added that he believes Trudeau is “not happy” being “called out” on Canada's NATO defense spending of less than 2 percent of its GDP.